KDE/breeze/README.md

 ## Installation
 ClassikStyles requires a recent version of KDE Plasma with at least Qt version 5.15, so please check you have this in kinfocenter before trying to install.
 You can either download the pre-built packages or compile from source.
 ### Pre-built packages
-[Respositories are available from the Open Build Service](https://software.opensuse.org//download.html?project=home%3Apaul4us&package=classikstyles) for OpenSUSE, Debian/KDE Neon and Arch/Manjaro to keep you on the latest version
+[Respositories are available from the Open Build Service](https://software.opensuse.org//download.html?project=home%3Apaul4us&package=classikstyles) for OpenSUSE, Debian/KDE Neon and Arch/Manjaro to keep you on the latest version.
 > NB: for OpenSUSE Leap you will [first need to install newer KDE packages](https://en.opensuse.org/SDB:KDE_repositories), otherwise you could corrupt your system!

 &nbsp;